rodrimati1992/type_level/type_level_values/docs/attribute_typelevel.md

 - DefaultImpls:
     Generates the default implementation.

-- Remote:
-    Generates an implementation of the trait for usage with the delegate attribute.<br>
-    Of the form `remote="type_identifier"`,where the string is a valid identifier.

 - Internal:
     Generates an implementation for a different type,instead of the type being derived.
     Has no effect on traits that do not involve the deriving type.<br>